KEVIN YOUNG, DIRECTOR

 AGRICULTURE

-SEPTEMBER/OCTOBER 2023 GRANGE NEWS
+SEPTEMBER/OCTOBER 2024 GRANGE NEWS

 Wow!
 August is just about over as I write this article and another County Fair season is just about over for my area.
 The weather is up and down with temperatures and humidity, but it wouldn’t be summer and fair season without that type of weather!
-The Berrien County Youth Fair just finished on Aug 19th and we had almost perfect weather, besides 2 days that had some rain.
+The Berrien County Youth Fair just finished on Aug 17th and we had almost perfect weather, besides 2 days that had some rain.
 But once it stopped raining, it was great, and the people flocked to the grounds.
 There are only a few more fairs left in Michigan now with one of them being the St. Joseph County Grange Fair in Centreville and I believe the last one in Michigan being the Hillsdale County Fair.

-We got our garden in around Memorial Day weekend this year, planting zucchini, tomatoes and a few jalapeno peppers.
-We had to put butternut squash in be seeds as we couldn’t find anyone that had plants in our area.
-I am hoping we will have a few squash to enter in the Ag Department classes.
-We had a volunteer Sunflower grow on the edge of the garden, so we will have to see if any of the heads will be able to hold on until State Session in October.
-We also have seen a few volunteer potato plants as well.
-Maybe we will have some potatoes to enter as well.
+We got our garden in around Memorial Day weekend this year, planting zucchini, tomatoes, butternut squash and pumpkins.
+I have seen a few squash amongst the vines so we will be able to enter in the Ag Department class.
+We had a hill of volunteer potatoes grow in the middle of the garden, so we will have to see if we can dig any up for State Session in October.
 I hope others have had better luck and will have lots of items to enter in this year’s classes.
-If there is a class suggestion for the 2024 State Session that you would like to share with me, please do.
+If there is a class suggestion for the 2025 State Session that you would like to share with me, please do so.
 I am always up for making changes if it works with when our State Session is held.

 As we move into the harvest season, please keep in mind that we will once again be sharing the roads with very large sized farm equipment.
 I know we are all in a hurry to get where we are going but we need to keep in mind that those big pieces of equipment help to put food on our families’ tables.